 Never before have children been under so much pressure to perform.
 The world seems to be turning faster than ever and our children are rolling with it.
 Young footballers, for example, make debuts at the age of 16.
 Formula One is heading towards a similar direction.
-Ena Bilobrk spoke to Jack Aitken and Pascal Wehrlein, two upcoming drivers, about the struggles of breaking through in the highest class of motorsport.
+Ena Bilobrk spoke to Jack Aitken, Pascal Wehrlein and Charles Leclerc, three upcoming drivers, about the struggles of breaking through in the highest class of motorsport.

 “Drivers are starting at three or four and then they start competing quite competitively and seriously from eight years old, which to me is crazy, but you see that over time it’s getting younger.
 There are more academies and young driver programmes now than there were a few years ago”, London-born Aitken explained.

 Red Bull wonder-kid Max Verstappen became the youngest driver in the history of Formula One when debuted at the age of 17.
 The following season, he became Formula One’s youngest winner ever when won the Spanish Grand Prix.
 But Verstappen is an exception in today’s world, as many other youngsters are trying to get their hands on the most wanted steering wheels in motorsport.

 Wehrlein is currently Mercedes’ reserve driver, the stepping stone to an actual seat in F1.
 He sighed: “To get there in a position where you can earn money is very difficult because the seats are limited.
 We are talking about F1, DTM, probably IndyCar, NASCAR, WEC, Formula E. If you count that all together it is maybe a 100 seats where you can realistically earn money from.”